 The proposals set out the response to the financial context described in section 4 and the need to change our service offer and model to maintain a sustainable budget.
 The full detail of the financial proposals and impact on budget will be described in the financial tables of the business plan.
-The proposals will seek to ensure that the most effective use is made of available resources ensuring the delivery of the best affordable services, given the pressures on funding.
+The proposals will seek to ensure that we make the most effective use of available resources and are delivering the best possible services given the reduced funding.